unexploredtest/Wii-RL/README.md

 ### 5. Loading Savestates

 This script requires some savestates to load from (ie the start of the race).
-In this repository, we include some different savestates which you will need (in the `savestates` folder).

 There is a zip file containing all the savestates you need in `[releases/MarioKartSaveStates](https://github.com/VIPTankz/Wii-RL/releases/tag/savestates)`.
 Unzip this file, and place the files into this directory: